-We have audited the accompanying statements of net assets available for benefits of the USS 401(k) Plan for USW-Represented Employees (the "Plan") as of December 31, 2019 and 2018 and the related statements of changes in net assets available for benefits for the years then ended, including the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2019 and 2018, and the changes in net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of net assets available for benefits of USS 401(k) Plan for USW-Represented Employees (the "Plan") as of December 31, 2020 and 2019 and the related statements of changes in net assets available for benefits for the years then ended, including the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2020 and 2019, and the changes in net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America.